myiephero/iep-hero-ai-assist/replit.md

 - **Routing**: **Wouter** for client-side routing.
 - **Authentication**: Context-based system with route protection.
 - **PWA Features**: Implemented with mobile-first design, including offline support, native device integration, voice input, haptic feedback, and native sharing.
-- **UI/UX Decisions**: Features a stunning dark theme with glass-morphism effects and animations, as well as a light-theme parent dashboard.
+- **UI/UX Decisions**: Features a stunning dark theme with glass-morphism effects and animations for advocate dashboards, as well as a light-theme parent dashboard.
 It incorporates a split-view SaaS interface for role-based tools, consistent navigation, and professional AI tool modals.
 Supports distinct user paths (Parent/Guardian, IEP Advocate, Education Professional) with tailored UIs and feature access based on subscription tier.
+Enhanced with modern navigation bar, IEP status tracking, and comprehensive dashboard overviews.

 ## Backend Architecture
 The backend is a **REST API** built with **Express.js** and TypeScript.